Biart95/appleseed-volumetric-rendering-proposal/detailed.md

 A volumetric counterpart to _BSDF_, it is actually a way simpler and can be defined by a single _PDF_ and a few coefficients.
 It can be evaluated and sampled as well, but sampling and evaluating does not directly require outgoing_direction (though it is useful to pass it to these functions), and does not require information about the surface.

 _Phase Function_ can be chosen from different models, such as Isotropic and Henyey-Greenstein.
-The following parameters are defined for all of them:
+The following parameters are defined for all of the models:

 - Scattering coefficient [`Spectrum`]
 - Absorption coefficient [`Spectrum`]

 For different models additional parameters can be provided.

-Implement: `PhaseFunction` abstract class and all related classes such as `VolumeSegment` (Instead of `ShadingPoint`), `PhaseFunctionSample`.
+**Implement:** `PhaseFunction` abstract class and all related classes such as `VolumeSegment` (Instead of `ShadingPoint`) and `PhaseFunctionSample`.

 `PhaseFunction` functionality:

 - `PhaseFunction::evaluate_pdf(...)` - almost same as `BSDF::evaluate_pdf(...)`
-- `PhaseFunction::sample(...)` - takes `VolumeSegment` and computes incoming direction (if not absorbed) and the probability of this pair of directions [`PhaseFunctionSample`]
+- `PhaseFunction::sample(...)` - takes `VolumeSegment` and computes incoming direction (if not absorbed) and probability of this pair of directions [`PhaseFunctionSample`]
 - `PhaseFunction::transmission(...)` - takes `VolumeSegment` and computes the ratio of light that is not absorbed or out-scattered while traversing the segment
 - `PhaseFunction::evaluate(...)` - evaluates the amount of light [`Spectrum`] in-scattered from the given direction